Plumbing Financing Options: How to Pay for Repairs and Upgrades

 • Some credit unions offer personal loans with lower minimums and flexible terms

-• The FHA Title 1 Loan program supports home improvement repairs without requiring equity, though approval timelines are longer
+• The FHA Title I Loan program supports home improvement repairs without requiring equity, with unsecured loans up to about $7,500 and secured loans up to $25,000 for a single-family home

-• Avoid payday loans or lenders advertising "no credit check" — these typically carry extremely high APRs (200%+)
+• Avoid payday loans or lenders advertising "no credit check," since these typically carry extremely high APRs (200%+)

 Avoiding Predatory Lending

-• Reject any offer above 36% APR — this is widely considered the threshold for predatory lending
+• Reject any offer above 36% APR, which is widely considered the threshold for predatory lending

-• Never agree to a loan under pressure — a reputable plumber will give you time to review terms
+• Never agree to a loan under pressure, since a reputable plumber will give you time to review terms

 • Verify the lender is licensed in your state before signing anything

-• Read the fine print on promo offers — confirm it's true 0% APR, not deferred interest
+• Read the fine print on promo offers to confirm it's true 0% APR, not deferred interest

-• Check for hidden fees — origination charges, monthly service fees, and prepayment penalties all add up
+• Check for hidden fees like origination charges, monthly service fees, and prepayment penalties

 Find Trusted & Licensed Plumbers in Ohio